Clear and Confident but never overly so. Deliberate and gracious

 Additional Engineering by James Robertson, Jacob Brodovsky, Jason Tait, and John Baron

-Mixed by Gavin Gardiner and James Robertson
+Mixed by Gavin Gardiner and James Robertson at All Day Coconut in Toronto

 Jacob Brodovsky spins mundane observations with imaginative insights, using lyrical richness and splashes of humour to paint in pensive musings and quirky, comforting colour